briancoyner/hollywood-demos/README.md

 ### iTunes Music Search
 - [X] Shows how to build an async workflow that:
   - Uses a `ContextualActor` + `AsyncWorkflowAction` to execute an async HTTP request using `URLSession`.
-  - Uses a `ContextualActorView` to update the UI based on the current state of the async workflow.
   - Presents the search results in a SwiftUI list view.
   - There's also an example showing how to debounce the search text input.

-- [X] Shows how to use a `ContextualActor` and `ContextualActorView` to asynchronously load album art for each search result.
+- [X] Shows how to use a `ContextualActor` to asynchronously load album art for each search result.
   - Similar to the `AsyncImage` API

 ### SwiftUI Photos Picker (Transferable)
-- [ ] _Coming soon_: Show how to integrate the new SwiftUI PhotosPicker to asynchronous transfer a selected photo using a `ContextualActor` and `ContextualActorView`.
+- [ ] _Coming soon_: Show how to integrate the new SwiftUI PhotosPicker to asynchronous transfer a selected photo using a `ContextualActor`.

 ## Requirements
-- iOS 16+ (yep, it's leaning on new Swift 5.7 beta features)
+- iOS 17+
-- macOS 12+
+- macOS 14+

 ## Credits